anharmonic/anharmonic.github.io/thermal2-manual.md

 #### grid

-Only used by the d3_lw.x code when the calculation type is “grid”.
+Only used by the d3\_lw.x code when the calculation type is "grid".
 On the next line the code will try to read three integer numbers, NQX, NQY and NQZ, which will define the dimension of the grid.

 #### bz

-Equivalent to “grid” but the grid will be translated in the Brillouin zone (i.e. the Wigner-Seitz cell of the reciprocal lattice), points on the boundaries will be duplicated to all the equivalent ones.
+Equivalent to "grid" but the grid will be translated in the Brillouin zone (i.e. the Wigner-Seitz cell of the reciprocal lattice), points on the boundaries will be duplicated to all the equivalent ones.
 If you specify grid or bz, you can add, on the same line, a vector by which the grid will be shifted.
 The vector is in units of half the grid spacing, i.e. a value of 1 indicates the standard Monkhorst-Pack shift, you can use any value.